xy-kasumi/Spark-pulser/docs/spec-CTRL-MINI.md

 ## MD boards

-MD board is a 14-pin child board, taking 3.3V logic power and 12V power input.
+The MD board is a 14-pin child board, taking 3.3V logic power and 12V power input.

 Each MD board has:
-* single TMCxxxx stepper driver motor
+* A single TMCxxxx stepper driver motor
+* On-PCB configuration jumpers for:
-* on-PCB configuration jumper (phase current (0.2A vs 0.4) and power voltage (5V vs 12V))
+  * Phase current (0.2A vs 0.4A)
+  * Power voltage (5V vs 12V)

 They're controlled by SPI & "STEP/DIR" interface.
-SPI is connect to uC in bus fashion.
+SPI bus connects uC and 3 MD boards.

 To address each chip individually, CSN pins are used.
-CSNs are GPIO, so fw need to manually toggle them when doing SPI transaction.
+CSNs are GPIO pins, so firmware needs to manually toggle them when doing SPI transactions.

 # ED board